1993–94 UEFA Champions League knockout stage

 The 1993–94 UEFA Champions League knockout stage began on 27 April with the semi-finals and ended on 18 May 1994 with the final at the Olympic Stadium in Athens, Greece, to decide the champions of the 1993–94 UEFA Champions League.
 A total of four teams competed in the knockout stage.

-Times are CEST (UTC+2), as listed by UEFA.
+Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).

 Qualified teams

 The knockout stage involved the four teams which qualified as winners and runners-up of both groups in the group stage.

 Format

 Each tie in the knockout stage was played in a single match.
 For the semi-finals, the group winners played at home against the runner-up of the other group.
 If the score was level at the end of normal time, extra time would be played, followed by a penalty shoot-out if the score was still level.